Projects & Commissions

 Emma Bugg, a contemporary jeweller hailing from the vibrant artistic hub of Hobart, Tasmania, has a passion for transforming stories and profound concepts into dynamic jewellery objects.
 With a passion for making the complex accessible, Emma's craft thrives on weaving narratives into each piece.
 At the core of her practice lies a deep love for collaboration, inviting scientist and thinkers to join her in crafting meaningful jewellery that sparks conversation and connection.

-If you have a wild idea waiting to be brought to life, let's chat
+If you have an idea you'd like to discuss, let's chat

 Third Nipple Necklace